GrassLab/osdi2020/lab2/README.md

 10 MB / 1440 byte = 10 * 1024 * 1024 / 1440 = 7281.777

 ### Load to certain address
-- [ ] [elective] User can specify the kernel image’s loading address.
+- [x] [elective] User can specify the kernel image’s loading address.
+Only work on 0x80000